What people are saying about China Evergrande Group - Up News Info

 Article content

-HONG KONG — China Evergrande Group wired funds to a trustee account on Thursday for a bond interest payment due Sept.
-23, a source told Reuters on Friday, days before a deadline that would have plunged the embattled developer into formal default.
+HONG KONG — China Evergrande Group has supplied funds to pay interest on a U.S. dollar bond, a person with direct knowledge of the matter told Reuters on Friday, days before a deadline that would have seen the developer plunge into formal default.

-Shares of Evergrande, which is saddled with more than $300 billion in liabilities, rose as much as 8% early on Friday.
+Shares of Evergrande, which is saddled with more than $300 billion in liabilities, rose as much as 8% early on Friday, and were still up more than 4% at noon.

 Advertisement